 Custom HTML Pages

 For example, make a custom "About Us" page with text and images that works offline.
 Add custom Ionic tags, such as an intro slider.
-Add a Google Map embed code to display a map, and more.
+Add a Google Map embed code to display a map, create a custom API list layout, and more.

 Creating Custom HTML Pages